neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 For comparison, Docker on Linux lets you separate persistent data and configuration from the system image using bind mounts.
 Jails can do something similar using the `nullfs` tool built into FreeBSD to layer filesystems on top of each other.
-The built-in jail management tools are a little basic, but I wanted to know how to set up jails manually before trying something like `iocage` or `bastille`.

 Usual disclaimer that I'm not trying to say that jails or Docker containers are better.
 They're different tools, and both have benefits and drawbacks.